 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 Our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.

 Robbery carries a maximum penalty of 14 years imprisonment in the District Court and two years imprisonment in the Local Court.
 This penalty is typically reserved for the worst offenders.
-It is a serious criminal offence and if you are charged with Robbery you should contact our office immediately.
+It is a serious criminal offence, for which you should contact our office immediately if you are charged with it.

 You can read about all the sentencing options that a court has including having no conviction recorded.

-Our criminal lawyers are experts at obtaining the best outcome possible for Robbery offences.
-For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.
-To read more about Australian Criminal Law Group, click here.
+Our criminal lawyers are experts at obtaining the best outcome possible, in and out of court.
+For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or gaol.

 Australia Criminal Law Group represented a person charged with robbery in company inflicting grievous bodily harm.
 This carries a maximum penalty of 25 years imprisonment.
 Mr Correy negotiated for the charge to be withdrawn and for his client to plead guilty to an alternative charge of affray.
 The Magistrate sentenced our client without recording a conviction.